pnbruckner/ha-sun2/README.md

 All "simple" sensor options (e.g., `dawn`, `daylight`, etc.) will be created automatically.
 Some will be enabled by default, but most will not.
 Simply go to the Settings -> Devices & services page, click on Sun2, then entities, and enable/disable the entities as desired.

+[^1]: These sensors usually have `yesterday`, `today` & `tomorrow` attributes that indicate what the state of the sensor was, is or will be, on these days, and usually are "raw" values (i.e., represented in Python types such as a `datetime` instead of a string, and are typically not rounded.)

+[^2]: The `yesterday`, `today` & `tomorrow` attributes will be `None`/`null` if the event does not occur on the corresponding day.
+If the event does not occur today, the main state will show the next time the event does happen, if it does within the next year.
+If it doesn't happen today or anytime within the next year, the main state will be `unknown`.